San Francisco, California

 Down Syndrome Foundation of Orange County

-Our Mission - To serve people with Down syndrome through educational, social and support programs delivered in partnership with individuals, families, professionals and communities.
+To serve people with Down syndrome by developing educational, social and support programs delivered in partnership with individuals, families, professionals and communities.